winitzki/scall/tutorial/programming_dhall.md

 Dhall uses the symbol `λ` (or equivalently the backslash `\`) to denote functions and the symbol `∀` (or equivalently the keyword `forall`) to denote _types_ of functions.

 - An expression of the form `λ(x : sometype1) → something2` is a function that can be applied to an argument in order to compute a result.
 Note that `something2` could be either a value or a type.
-- An expression of the form `∀(x : sometype1) → sometype2` is always a _function type_: in other words, an expression that can be used as a type annotation for a function.
+- An expression of the form `∀(x : sometype1) → sometype2` is always a _function type_: in other words,  it can be used as a type annotation for a function.
 In particular, `sometype2` must be a type.

 Expressions of the form `∀(x : sometype1) → sometype2` may be used as type annotations for functions of the form `λ(x : sometype1) → something2`.
 (However, it is not required that the name `x` be the same in the function and in its type.)